jilyanga2/yanga-shaper.github.io/README.md

 **Goals:**
  * 30 Day Goal:
-     * Join an online Python and Machine Learning fundamentals bootcamp and parctice analysing a small dataset to enhance my data analysis skills
+     * Join an online Python and Machine Learning fundamentals <b>bootcamp</b> and parctice analysing a small dataset to enhance my data analysis skills
  * 6 Months Goal:
       * Develop an analytics dashboard, for example <u>soccer analytics</u> dashboard that visualises player and team performance statistics, and present my findings in a professional portfolio.